roipeker/graphx/README.md

   ),
 ```

-GraphX™ is based on "Scenes" layers, each `SceneBuilderWidget` requires a `SceneController`.
+GraphX™ is based on "Scenes", each `SceneBuilderWidget` requires a `SceneController`.
-This controller is the "initializer" of the Scenes layers, which can be:
+This controller is the initializer of the Scenes layers, which can be:

 - `back` (background painter),
 - `front` (foreground painter),